img404/riichi/README.md

-This was a self-directed Python learning experiment.
+This repo contains self-directed learning for Python through riichi mahjong topics.

-It takes user input and uses it to calculate score payments for a winning hand in riichi mahjong.
+The first program was riichi_score_calculator, which takes user input about a winning hand and calculates score payments.
+Version 1.00 took about a week to write.

+I plan to continue experiementing, and my next goal is to create a haipai (opening hand) simulator.